robinzigmond/portfolio-site/README.md

 The site is deployed at <http://robin.zigmond.uk>

 Note that I have added settings.py to the .gitignore, mainly to hide the "secret key".
-There are in any case some differences between the version I have been using locally and the one deployed on the server.
+[Actually, for some reasons I couldn't get the .gitignore to work - but I have altered the value used in production so there is now no harm in it being here.]
+There are in any case some differences in settings between the version I have been using locally and the one deployed on the server.